montethinks/address_catcher/README.md

-# Using Google Sheets with Ruby and Sinatra
+# Address Catcher

-This is an application that uses Sinatra to host a site that saves data in a Google Sheet.
-Based on an implentation from Phil Nash of Twilio.
-Setup instructions are below.
+This application uses Sinatra to serve a landing page that is designed to capture user information and send the results to a Google Spreadsheet that allows for easy sharing an editing.

+Send a link to family and friends to gather information to send thank you cards for gifts or invitations to special occasions.

 ## Running the application

 ### Get setup with Google Sheets

-Follow the steps in [this blog post](https://www.twilio.com/blog/2017/03/google-spreadsheets-ruby.html) to create the credentials for a service account in the Google APIs Console.
-Download the credentials and copy them to this project with the filename `client_secret.json`.
+Go to the Google APIs Console.

+1. Create a new project.
+2. Click Enable API.
+Search for and enable the Google Drive API.
+3. Create credentials for a Web Server to access Application Data.
+4. Name the service account and grant it a Project Role of Editor.
+5. Download the JSON file.
+6. Copy the JSON file to your spreadsheet_fun directory and rename it to client_secret.json

 You will also need to create a blank spreadsheet and give your service account access to edit.